 - Cook sliced citrus with lots of sugar to make marmalade: this is the fun part and not too difficult.
 Combine the sugar and all the sliced citrus fruit and juices and cook in a big pot on the stove.
 It's going to boil and bubble for a long time until the mixture reaches the right consistency (set point).
 You can tell the marmalade set point with a thermometer or using the plate test.

 - Seal the jars: Transfer the marmalade to jars and process to seal the jars in a boiling water bath.

 - Let the jars rest: After water bath processing, the jars of marmalade must sit undisturbed at room temperature for 24 to 48 hours (1 to 2 days) in order to completely cool and reach the correct consistency.
 Just let them be.

 Special tools for making and canning preserves

-You absolutely don't need any special equipment to make marmalade, but I highly recommend purchasing a canning kit like this one from Ball on Amazon or the Bernardin kit on Amazon, which contains everything you need to process and seal your jars of homemade preserves (namely a big pot for processing jars, a rack that fits in the pot, a non-reactive funnel, a magnetic lid lifter, a tool for measuring headspace and removing air bubbles, and jar lifter tongs).
+You absolutely don't need any special equipment to make marmalade, but I highly recommend purchasing a canning kit, which contains everything you need to process and seal your jars of homemade preserves (namely a big pot for processing jars, a rack that fits in the pot, a non-reactive funnel, a magnetic lid lifter, a tool for measuring headspace and removing air bubbles, and jar lifter tongs).

 I have the Bernardin canning kit and it's really made jam-making and preserve-making much easier.
 Plus it's readily available in Canada.
 It's important to use heat-resistant and non-reactive tools given the sugar content, high temperature, and acidity level of marmalade.
 Besides the canning kit, you will also need:

 - sterilized Mason jars with lids that have rubber seals.
 I like 250 mL (8 ounce) jars: make sure that the seal is new and in perfect condition or your jars may not close properly).
 It's always good to have extra lids in case any are damaged (get them on Amazon)

 - a big heavy-bottomed pot (like this Cuisinart pot) that you will use to boil the whole fruit and to cook the marmalade in